 Can I Purchase a Different Medigap Plan in My New State if it Costs Less?

-If you find another plan that is less expensive then the rate your current Medigap insurance is offering in your new state, you can always submit a new application.
-Since Medigap plans have a nationwide network, moving does NOT trigger a Medigap guaranteed issuance situation in most states* This means you will usually have to answer medical questions to obtain the new coverage.
+If you find other plan in your new state that is less expensive than the rate your current Medigap insurance is offering, you can always submit a new application.
+Since Medigap plans have a nationwide network, moving does NOT trigger a Medigap guaranteed issuance situation in most states*.
+This means you will usually have to answer medical questions to obtain the new coverage.

 *Please note: MA, CA, MO, OR, and NY have unique rules for buying and switching Medigap plans.
 If you are moving to those states check out this article about switching Medigap plans.